marcinkaluza/sil-automation/Exercise2/README.md

 }
 ```

-The stack status indicates progress of the operation.
-Status vale **CREATE_COMPLETE** indicates that all resources have been deployed.
+The StackStatus indicates progress of the operation.
+Status value of **CREATE_COMPLETE** indicates that all resources have been deployed.
 At this stage the output value of the stack can be seen:

 ```
 {